iramirezc-learning/book-learning-js-design-patterns/chap09-javascript-design-patterns/notes.md

 ### Mediator Pattern

-> It is an object that handles the workflow between many other objects, aggregating the responsibility of that workflow knowledge into a single object.
+> It is an object that handles the workflow between many other objects, aggregating the responsibility of that workflow knowledge into a single object

+### Command Pattern

+> It facilitates the execution of commands between an Invoker and a Receiver by encapsulating the implementation details on a method instead of calling the instance's methods that may change in the future.

+#### Abstract Class

+> An Abstract Class provides an Interface but it doesn't have instances.
+It acts as a base class from which others are derived.

+#### Concrete Class

+> A Concrete Class is a derived class which implements the missing functionality of an Abstract class.